dromagnoli/geoserver/doc/en/user/source/community/netcdf-out/index.rst

    *NetCDF Output settings panel*

+.. note:: This tab will be initialized with the parameters defined in the *Global Settings* page.

-From this panel, you may configure:
+From this panel, you may configure the same parameters as for the global panel and also other 2 Layer-specific parameters:

 * Output variable name.
 * variable's unit of measure.

-* Variable attributes
-* NetCDF4-Classic output specific parameters (they will be taken into account only in case the format specified in the WCS 2.0 GetCoverage request is application/x-netcdf4).
+.. note:: This panel will be available for Raster data only.

 CF Standard names support
 ^^^^^^^^^^^^^^^^^^^^^^^^^